da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

 TODO describe

-### Fine tune logging

-It is possible to override the default settings. **Note** that this is for experimental purposes only since the logback.xml gets automatically overwritten by the installer on every update of the application.
+**Note** that it is also possible to override the default settings by modifying the logback.xml.
+This is for experimental purposes only.
+The logback.xml gets automatically overwritten by the installer on every update of the application so all changes will be lost after an update.

 ## TODO